How to Find Gay Scholarships for College

 The Robert Posner Scholarship Award is earmarked for an LGBT student who is majoring and plans a career in the visual arts.
 The scholarship is worth $1500, and the deadline for applying is in early February each year.
 Not all visual arts students will be eligible for this award.

 The Sean Halpin Memorial Scholarship Fund is the fifth scholarship that is managed by the Delaware Valley Legacy Fund.
-This scholarship is awarded to an LGBT student who is attending Law School in the Philadelphia area.
+These law school scholarships are awarded to an LGBT student who is attending Law School in the Philadelphia area.
 You must apply by late June of each year, and the award amount is $1000.

 While all of these scholarships can be applied for through the Delaware Valley Legacy Fund, each LGBT scholarship has its own application, application requirements, and eligibility criteria.
 If you qualify for more than one of these scholarships, you are welcome to apply for multiple awards.
 It is important to note that more scholarships for LGBT will be added to the Delaware Valley Legacy Fund in the future, and at present, all of the LGBT scholarships managed by this organization are only available to LGBT students, although LGBT allies may also be considered in some cases.